hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

   NETWORK_APPS_ADDRESS_PROTOCOL=https NETWORK_APPS_ADDRESS=\ |cn_cluster|.network.canton.global bin/cn-node --config examples/validator/validator.conf --config validator-onboarding.conf --bootstrap examples/validator/validator.sc

 The `validator-onboarding.conf` enables the validator to request its onboarding from the sponsoring supervalidator.
-Upon verification of the onboarding secret, the sponsoring supervalidator issues a `ValidatorLicense` to the validator party and exposes a `CoinRules` contract to it.
+Upon verification of the onboarding secret, the sponsoring supervalidator issues a `ValidatorLicense` to the validator party and exposes a `AmuletRules` contract to it.

 Now, onboard a new user called "alice" via the validator app: ::